BlockstreamResearch/codex32/docs/wallets.md

 that:

 * The character set is different (bech32 characters rather than a wordlist).
-* Seeds may be encoded across multiple shares, rather than a single string.
+* Seeds may be split across multiple shares, rather than encoded as a single string.
 * It is possible to do specific error detection/correction during entry.

 There are two levels of wallet support: